Scientific Forecaster Discussion

 Area forecast discussion

 National Weather Service Wakefield Virginia

-tonight through Tuesday.
-A cold front will approach from the west
+Wednesday.
+A backdoor cold front approaches from the north

 Near term /until 6 am Tuesday morning/...